andressoop/global-reports/README.md

 > Food and Agriculture Organization of the United Nations ([source](http://www.fao.org/publications/sofa/en/))

+- 2021 The State of Food and Agriculture – Making agrifood systems more resilient to shocks and stresses ([web](https://www.fao.org/documents/card/en/c/cb4476en/))
 - 2020 The State of Food and Agriculture – Overcoming water challenges in agriculture ([web](https://www.fao.org/documents/card/en/c/cb1447en))
 - 2019 The State of Food and Agriculture – Moving forward on food loss and waste reduction ([web](https://www.fao.org/publications/card/en/c/CA6030EN))
 - 2018 The State of Food and Agriculture – Migration, agriculture and rural development ([web](http://www.fao.org/state-of-food-agriculture/2018/en/))